 The emptiness of phenomena is a concept that goes beyond the Mahayana and is also found in Indian spiritual systems.

 According to tradition, Buddha Gautama mentions the emptiness of all things already in the Samyutta Nikaya 35.85, which rather meant the 'Small emptiness in the area of Prakriti', and in the Majjhima Nikaya - 121: Culasuññata Sutta, that speaks of a highest degree of emptiness.
+The Mahasunnata-Sutta gives many valuable lessons on practical issues surrounding the attempt to develop an internal meditative dwelling of emptiness, to maintain it, and to see it through to awakening.

 Today's conception of emptiness was further elaborated in the teachings of Nagarjuna, who defended it in Sūnyatāsaptati and tried to reconcile it with Buddha's teachings.
 Nagarjuna represented the universal emptiness of indwelling self-nature (svabhāva-śūnyatā).